← Blog

 We’re living in the aftermath of an AI gold rush.
 Every product launch in 2025 and 2026 has “AI-powered” slapped on it somewhere, whether the product actually uses AI or not.
 Notion added AI, Google Docs added AI, Grammarly has been AI for years, and even note-taking apps and to-do lists have AI features now.

 So when someone sees a new writing-adjacent product, the pattern match is instant: new + writing = AI thing.
-It doesn’t matter what your landing page says, and it doesn’t matter that your hero section talks about branching and revision.
+It doesn’t matter what your landing page says.
+It doesn’t matter that your hero section talks about branching and revision.
 The category “writing tool” has been so thoroughly colonized by AI marketing that people’s brains skip straight to the assumption.

-This isn’t anyone’s fault—it’s just what happens when an entire industry spends two years screaming the same word.
+This isn’t anyone’s fault; it’s what happens when an entire industry spends two years screaming the same word.

 The name doesn’t help